bronikowski/simplate/README.md

   - no tons of DIVs, columns or billion of classes to define an element - if you want 3 boxes in row, you take 3 elements and apply them class-name ".box", that's all;
   - no grid apprach, so no floats and clearfixes are needed - every box is just a inline-block element;
   - in 9/10 cases, no any DIV.containers are needed too;
-  - you can build boxes in almost every variant, just few examples:
+  - you can build boxes in almost every combination, just few examples:
     * one full-width element:
     ```<div class="box"></div>```